oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Majoric - Basic Word Rules

-1. Double letters are disregarded when not pronounced separately (e.g call - 35,
-   midday - 844)
-1. When a consonant grouping occurs within a syllable, that modifies the sound of the initial letter, only the first letter is significant (e.g. "crash" encodes 30, not 3708).
-The second consonant will commonly be one of (h, l, r, t, w).
-Most of the time these occur at the start of word or a syllable. e.g. bl, br, ch, cl, cr, dr, fl, fr, gr, ph, pl, pr, sh, sl, st, sw, th, tr, tw, wh, wr.
-Other combinations are ck, sm, sn.
-Or for "mostly" the end of syllable ct, ng, nt, rd, rt.
+1. When a word begins with a consonant, letters after the first consonant upto the first vowel, are disgarded.
+This evens out the spread of useful words.
+Examples: crash encodes 308, not 3708; school encodes 05; If a vowel directly follows, there is no change e.g. rain encodes 79.
-1. Vowels, a e i o u, are significant, but, only when they start a word and, in most cases, only the first vowel. (e.g age is 17, not 175).
+1. Vowels, a e i o u, are significant, but, only when they start a word, and in most cases, only the first vowel. (e.g age is 17, not 175).

-Note: Rule 2 evens out the spread of words for the second digit.
+1. Double letters are disregarded when not pronounced separately (e.g call - 35, however midday - 844).
+1. The letter sequence "ck" is treated the same as "k".

 ## Majoric - Advanced Word Rules

-These are optional.
-Choose, one or more (or none).

 3. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
 Thus "inability" is encoded as 91251.